What is BMI?

 The body mass index (BMI) is a very simple method you can use to indicate body fat content and classify underweight, healthy weight, overweight, and obesity.
 You only need your weight and height to calculate your BMI.

-Use this formula: Weight (kg) divided by height squared (m2 or m*m).
+Use this formula: Weight (kg) divided by height squared (m2 or m x m).

-To sum it up: The body mass index is a good indicator for your first orientation to target your desired weight.
+To sum it up: The body mass index is a good indicator of your first orientation to target your desired weight.

 What is the Waist-To-Height Ratio?

 The waist-to-height-ratio is a more reliable tool for the prediction of developing chronic diseases such as heart disease, type 2 diabetes, and high blood pressure.

 Therefore, you just need a measuring tape, stand straight, breathe deeply in, and exhale.
 Then, measure between your hip bones and the bottom of your ribcage.
 The simple message is: Keep your waist circumference to less than half your height!
 So, if you are 170 cm tall, your waist circumference should be max.
 85 cm!

 Many studies have shown that it is not too much body fat but especially too much visceral body fat, also called abdominal fat, which increases the risk of dying prematurely.
 Visceral or abdominal fat is the fat around our internal organs which is the most harmful.
 Waist circumference is predicting mortality from e.g. diabetes or cardiovascular diseases better than the body mass index.